Saint Kitts and Nevis entry requirements for Indonesia passport holders

 May be checked

-Indonesian passport holders can visit Saint Kitts and Nevis without a visa for up to 90 days.
-This policy applies to tourism, business, and short-term visits in 2026.
-Your passport must be valid for at least six months from your date of entry.
+Good news — Indonesian passport holders can visit Saint Kitts and Nevis without a visa for up to 90 days in 2026.
+This applies to tourism, business meetings, and short visits.
+Just make sure your passport is valid for at least six months from your date of entry.

 Entry requirements